Jetison333/rotg/current-round-rules.md

 When a person moves to buy an itum, the itum is taken from the Wagon and bidding is started.
 Players from the past two rounds may bid privately.
 All bids must have at least the counts in the asking price or higher, and may not include things not in the price.
 Bids are rejected if they cannot be proven payable.

 When bidding ends, the person with the highest bid gets the itum, and they pay the second highest bid.

-Neither the Game Adminstrator nor Swindler receive the payment.
+paument for itums goes to the vurrent game avocado

+bids need not be provable papayable but if you cant pay the second highest amount biddd you get kilt

 ### mideas